convexset/meteor-three-way/README.md

         'personal.someArr.*': 'update-some-arr',
         'personal.someArr.1': 'update-some-arr-1',  // More specific than the previous, will be selected 'personal.otherArr.*.*': 'update-other-arr',
     },

+    // Inject default values if not in database record
+    injectDefaultValues: {
+        name: 'Unnamed Person'
+    },

     // Transformations from the server to the view model